mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 <Lesson
   title="Fast Performance"
-  body="Automatically extract the critical CSS and send the least amount of code possible over the wire."
+  body="Automatically send only the critical CSS to the user for a rapid first paint."
 />

 Also, I can adjust the styles of a component based on different states (`<Button variant="primary">` vs `<Button variant="secondary">`) or a global theme.